Super Bowl history: The good, the bad, and the yawners

 It's too bad that February 7, 2021 can be added to the yawners of Super Bowl past.

 A 31-9 victory by the Tampa Bay Buccaneers over the Kansas City Chiefs gave head coach Arians his first title and Brady his seventh.
-The score reveals a blowout and, while the Kansas City hung around, it just never felt like it was going to be their day.
-There were definitely big plays, some noteworthy moments, and a streaker but unless you're an excited fan of Tampa Bay and/or Brady or a disappointed Kansas City fan, the game was, well, a ho-hum affair.
+The score reveals a blowout and, while Kansas City hung around, it just never felt like it was going to be their day.
+There were definitely big plays, some noteworthy moments, and a streaker hitting the field but unless you're an excited fan of Tampa Bay and/or Brady or a disappointed Kansas City fan, the game was, well, a ho-hum affair.

-Turns out, the majority of Super Bowl don't live up to the hype.
+Turns out, the majority of Super Bowls don't live up to the hype.
 We're supposed to see the best each conference has to offer and witness classic duels.
 The fact is, final margins by two scores or more are what we end up with the majority of the time.

 2000s